SSYCloud/kilocode/README.md

 - System notifications: Get notified when the agent is done with a task.
 - Easy model connection: with bigger free tier.

-## Extension Development

-For details on building and developing the extension, see [DEVELOPMENT.md](/DEVELOPMENT.md)